philwhiles/frettler/README.md

 #### Defaults
 All the arguments except for the instrument, have default values.
 This means you can incrementally drop the arguments from right to left, but cannot drop one in the middle.
-So './frettler guitar' or even './frettler g', would do the same as './frettler guitar horiontal C major_scale'.
+So './frettler guitar' or even './frettler g', would do the same as './frettler guitar horiontal C scale_major'.
-And './frettler g v', would do the same as './frettler guitar vertical C major_scale'.
+And './frettler g v', would do the same as './frettler guitar vertical C scale_major'.

 ## Todo
+- add an additional command ie './frettler chord C,E,G' and then use its interval knowledge to name the chord for you.
 - change the ANSI colour encoding used to be cross platform using [jansi](https://github.com/fusesource/jansi)
 - chord and note labelling currently only uses sharps - I need to work out how to decide whether each should be labelled as sharp or flat
 - blues scale does not support chord generation...